trinitytakei/tech-and-tao-with-trinity-takei/content/blog/17-traits-of-awesome-tech-leads.md

 ### Code Reviews :  the Best Opportunity for Teaching

 Probably my biggest superpower as a team leader is mentoring developers.
 There's more than one way to skin this cat (and then some), but I'm finding a good code review session the most effective of all.
-It's organic: rather than explaining an abstract concept or unrelated code snippet I find interesting, we are discussing code he or she wrote (and thus, knows intimately and understands thoroughly), so the developer has (cat)skin in the game.
+It's _organic_: rather than explaining an abstract concept or unrelated code snippet **I** find interesting, we are discussing code **he** or **she** wrote (and thus, knows intimately and understands thoroughly), so the developer has (cat)skin in the game.

 A word of warning- this goes both ways: bungle a code review (ignoring the pleas for the review because you have 'more important stuff to work on' (what?!), doing a half-baked job or even scolding the committer for errors (worst idea ever)) and you'll deal more damage than you could with any other form of teaching.